 Safe Care in the New Normal

-At Brookings Health System, we are ready to safely care for all patients in the aftermath of the COVID-19 pandemic.
+At Brookings Health System, we are ready to safely care for all patients during the COVID-19 pandemic.

 Watch & Learn

 Listen to our CEO Jason Merkley discuss lifting COVID-19 restrictions and our plans to deliver safe care.
 We are ready to offer you safe, personalized healthcare.
 Listen as we explain how things will look when you come for appointments now.